daniel-ayeni/Converting-Text-to-Morse-Code/README.md

-# Converting-Text-to-Morse-Code
-This code takes in a string of text as input and converts it to Morse code by mapping each character to its corresponding Morse code representation using a dictionary.
-The resulting Morse code is returned as a string, with spaces separating each Morse code character.
+This code is a Python function that converts text input from a user into Morse code.
+The function first defines a dictionary that maps each letter of the alphabet and each number to its corresponding representation in Morse code.
+The function then initializes an empty string called "morse_text" that will be used to store the converted text.

+Next, the function iterates through each character in the input text.
+For each character, it converts the character to uppercase and checks if it is present in the Morse code dictionary.
+If it is present, the function appends the Morse code representation of the character to the "morse_text" string followed by a space.
+If the character is not present in the dictionary, the function simply appends the character itself to the "morse_text" string followed by a space.

+Finally, the function returns the "morse_text" string.
+The code also includes a section at the end where the user is prompted to enter text to be converted, the text is converted using the "to_morse" function, and the resulting Morse code is printed to the console.